 To resolve the situation, MakeMyTrip decided to capitalize on PWA to bring the user experience to the succeeding level while spending the budget more efficiently.

 The PWA brought the simplicity of the web and the inherent native mobile experience to the users’ mobile browsers, accumulating the organization’s conversion rates and page load times.
 Here are certain crucial results from the incorporation of PWA:

 - 38% upsurge in page load times

 - 3x escalation in conversion rates

-Pinterest is one of the most popular applications that users use to find and curate images, videos, recipes, and products.
+Pinterest is one of the most popular PWA that users use to find and curate images, videos, recipes, and products.
 It is by far the most well-known website to search for creative ideas.

-Nevertheless, its adaptation to signups and mobile app installations are roughly 1%, which is why it switched to Progressive Web App.
+Its adaptation to signups and mobile app installations are roughly 1%, which is why it switched to Progressive web technology from mobile website.

 Pinterest’s PWA is quick and provides a data-friendly solution for its users, presenting push notifications, low bandwidth usage, and offline support.
 Consequently, it has achieved several remarkable results: